GooeyG/CarsProject/README.md

   ![Example](https://i.ibb.co/Yyg7WqR/Project-example.png)
 * A one-to-many relationship between two entities.
 At first my project was just one table with CRUD functionality, so I'm happy with one-to-many.

+* MySQL container used for a database service.

   ![ERD](https://i.ibb.co/RYcYBz3/ERD-first.png)
 * Unit testing with 95%+ coverage.